Athletics at the 2015 Pan American Games – Men's 110 metres hurdles

-The men's 110 metres hurdles sprint competition of the athletics events at the 2015 Pan American Games took place on July 24 at the CIBC Pan Am and Parapan Am Athletics Stadium.
+The men's 110 metres hurdles sprint competition of the athletics events at the 2015 Pan American Games took place on July 24 at the CIBC Pan Am and Parapan Am Athletics Stadium in Toronto, Canada.
 The defending Pan American Games champion is Dayron Robles of Cuba.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: